techybolek/flashcards-multistack/e2e/README.md

 TEST_USER_PASSWORD=your-test-user-password
 ```

-These can be set in the `.env.test` file in the project root.
+These can be set in the `.env` file in the project root.

 ## Test isolation